A geometrically aware auto-encoder for multi-texture synthesis: Method

 \subsection{Scale independent learnable frequencies}

 In this section, we describe a novel way to generate periodic information independently from the architecture of the generator.
-We call a level of the network the operations delimited by a change of resolution, in our case each level is a StyleGAN block, delimited by upsampling by a factor 2.
+We define a {\it level} of the network to be the set of operations delimited by a change of resolution.
+In our case each level is a StyleGAN block, delimited by upsampling by a factor 2.

 In the literature, periodic content is usually incorporated at specific levels of generators.
 Sine maps are either used at the lowest resolution level of the network in \cite{PSGAN} (not allowing for high-frequency content to be added), or at each level of the network as in \cite{texton} (leading to sudden discontinuity in the generation process due to the change of level).
 Instead of learning a different set of frequencies at each level, we choose to learn them independently of the architecture of the generator, and incorporate them in the generator at the adequate levels, depending on their magnitude.
 The idea is that a frequency $f$ has to be added at the level of the network where its magnitude (relative to the resolution of the level) is not too low nor too high.
 The full procedure is illustrated in Fig.\ref{freqs}, left.